jdum/odfdo/doc_src/src/recipes.md

 ### Extract a sub table from some big table

-Create a table of 1000 lines and 100 columns, extract a sub table of 100 lines 26 columns, save the result in a spreadsheet document.
+Open a table of 1000 lines and 100 columns, extract a sub table of 100 lines 26 columns, save the result in a spreadsheet document.